 The last factor C is the seismic amplification factor.
 It is the non-constant value that provides Sa with the frequency dependant behaviour.
 An example of a real pseudo-spectral acceleration is showed in the next graph:

 Seismic pseudo spectral acceleration

 Both the dynamic and earthquake loads have a paramount importance when designing steel stack structures due to its slender and flexible nature.
 Frequency excitations close to the structure’s natural mode of vibration can lead it to failure because of the appearance of resonance phenomenon.
-To mitigate this effect, cost-effective solutions as tuned liquid dampers (TLD) are widely used.
-More information about TLDs can be found in further articles.
+To mitigate this effect, cost-effective solutions as tuned liquid dampers (TLD, as explained in this article) are widely used.

 Once every relevant load is calculated and combined according to appropriate normative, the maximum allowed values have to be obtained to assess the design, with the idea of improving it in case of not meeting the requirements, or optimizing it reduce the project expenses!
 These value’s calculation methodology is described in standards such as “ASME STS-1”, and are directly related to the structure’s parameters such as diameter, plate thickness, material properties, etc. Various values have to be obtained depending on the project conditions, being the most common maximum allowable values for longitudinal compression and the longitudinal compression and bending combination.